Mail Us

 Are There Any Risks?

-• Infection (look out for fever or unusual discharge)
+• Infection (signs include fever, severe pain, or unusual discharge)

-If you experience severe pain, heavy bleeding, or signs of infection, contact your doctor or call NHS 111.
+If you experience severe symptoms after your procedure, contact your healthcare provider or call NHS 111 for advice.

 Follow-Up Care